 The school has merged with other institutions at various points, first with Newton College in 1940 and more recently with Mount House School in 2014.
 Mount House School also boasts an illustrious heritage.
 Founded in Plymouth in 1881, it moved to Tavistock 1940 and quickly established itself as the leading boarding prep school in the South West, sending boys and, since 1996, girls on to many of the most prestigious public schools in the country.

-Pupil numbers across the School are now approaching 600, and although traditional in many ways, the School is very forward thinking.
+Pupil numbers across the School now exceed 600, and although traditional in many ways, the School is very forward thinking.
 As our 5 Year Strategic Plan indicates, the future is very exciting for Mount Kelly.

 A mark of the confidence with which the Foundation is looking to the future is the recent construction of a new 50m Olympic swimming pool, which opened in September 2016.
 This has enabled the internationally renowned Mount Kelly Swim Programme to grow and develop.
 Led by Emma Collings-Barnes, alumni of the swim programme have won a total of 29 Olympic and Commonwealth medals over the last 30 years, counting amongst their number Sharron Davies and two-times Commonwealth Games Silver Medallist Cameron Brodie.
 Other outstanding recent successes include the achievements of Claire Cashmore, the IPC World Champion, and the current World Champion Para Triathlete Lauren Steadman, read more here